Faridun11/myteam.uz/README.md

-# MyTeam-Website
+# 🌐 MyTeam-Website

-This project is a Frontend design version of the "MyTeam Website" website.
+This project is a Frontend design version of the "🌐MyTeam Website" website.
 The site provides users with the opportunity to find the best team, get information about the company and contact them.

 ---